 Facts and figures

-Approx. 50 interviews conducted up to December 2024
+Approx. 60 interviews with experts conducted up to December 2024

 Ernst Bürger, Department Head, Digital Administration, Federal Ministry of the Interior and Community